 A short way down the road is the next parking area on the left, this one for Surprise Pool.
 This pool was named because early visitors used to throw sand into the pool to cause "surprise boiling."
 This action is damaging, and illegal today, so don't try it.
 This pool has a much deeper blue color than most other pools.

-Great Fountain Geyser cone in Yellowstone National Park
+Great Fountain Geyser in Yellowstone National Park in Wyoming

-White Dome Geyser cone in Yellowstone National Park
+White Dome Geyser in Yellowstone National Park in Wyoming

-Further down the road, but easily visible from the Great Fountain Geyser, is the massive cone of White Dome Geyser.
-This enormous buildup shows that this geyser has been around for a long time, and it has nearly sealed itself closed.
-Eruptions are around 30 feet high, and usually last only a minute or so.
+Further down the road, but easily visible from Great Fountain Geyser, is the massive cone of White Dome Geyser.
+This enormous buildup shows that this geyser is quite old, and it has nearly sealed itself closed.
+Eruptions are around 30 feet high and usually last only a minute or so.
 They are normally frequent, every 15-30 minutes, but occasionally take much longer to recharge.

 The next feature along the road is the Pink Cone Geyser.
 This geyser erupts around 30 feet high, with a duration as short as 30 minutes and as long as 3 hours.
 The interval varies widely, but is usually at least 6 hours.
 Occasionally it can take as long as 20 hours to recharge, and historically it has been as long as 2 days.